 It is an advantage if the applicant has a background in International Relations, Political Science, Law, European Law/Studies.

-Application requirements: fully completed online application form with all required attachments such as BA degree, a demonstrated proficiency in English (IELT S 6.5, TOE FL 79-93, CEFR B1-C2) motivation letter, CV, academic records*; interview online; students from non-EU countries must attach a research proposal and 2 letters of reference.
+Application requirements: fully completed online application form with all required attachments such as BA degree, a demonstrated proficiency in English (IELT S 6.5, TOE FL 79-93, CEFR B1-C2) motivation letter, CV, academic records*; interview online; students must attach a written research proposal or academic writing sample of their own work and 2 letters of reference from academics that have the ability and personal experience to assess their academic aptitudes.

 Start of the Programme: September of each year